On Kleinbock's Diophantine result

-As $\varphi (T)\le \psi (T)$ we see that this set can be covered by not more than $\nu_T\ll \mu_T^{(R)} $ different sets of the form (\ref{half}).
+As $\varphi (T)\le \psi (T)$ and $\psi$ satisfies (\ref{restric}), we see that the set $ \Pi_T $ can be covered by $\nu_T\ll \mu_T $ different sets of the form (\ref{half}).
 So we deduce a conclusion about an upper bound for the number of integer points in $\Pi_T$:

 For an integer $T\ge 1$ we consider the set

 of the cardinality

 For $\rho >0$ and ${\bf z}\in \mathbb{R}^{d+1}$ put